 - Roll your body on the side of your recovering arm as it extends forward.
 Also, roll your head up until you are in Hand-Lead Side Balance (Sweet Spot) on the other side at the end of the drill cycle.

 - Take a few moments to catch your breath, then start the same drill cycle back towards the other side and so on.

-- Once you are proficient with the drill, practice double and triple Over Switches like you did in the Under and Zipper Switch drills.
-This means you only return to Hand-Lead Side balance with your head rolled up after several switches.
+This means you only return to Hand-Lead Side balance with your head turned up after several switches.

 Here’s how swimming a relaxed front crawl looks like:

 Congratulations!
-You are now able to swim the freestyle stroke in a relaxed manner.
+You are now able to swim front crawl in a relaxed manner.
 This is a great achievement!

 Don’t stop to practice these swimming drills however as they are still useful.